I112233/forum_app/README.md

    DB_NAME=database-name
    JWT_SECRET=any secret name you want

-3. create images folder inside the api folder to get all the images!
+3. create images folder inside the api folder to get all the images.
-4. run the command "npm i" to install the dependencies!
+4. run the command "npm i" to install the dependencies.
 5. run "npm start" to start the app.

 **\*\*\*** client folder **\*\*\***
-1. navigate to the client folder with "cd client" command!
+1. navigate to the client folder with "cd client" command.
 2. run "npm start" to start the app

 ## Technologies Used